markus-wa/demoinfocs-golang/README.md

 |`BenchmarkDemoInfoCs`|Read demo from drive and parse|0.89 s|~ 25 min of gameplay per second|
 |`BenchmarkInMemory`|Read demo from memory and parse|0.88 s|~ 25 min of gameplay per second|

-*That's almost 1.5 hours of gameplay per second when parsing in parallel (recorded at 64 ticks per second) - or 25 minues per second when only parsing a single demo at a time.*

 ### Raw Output

 ```